-The Environment Agency defines Groundwater Source Protection Zones (GSPZs) in the vicinity of groundwater abstraction points.
-The purpose of GSPZs is to provide additional protection to safeguard drinking water quality through constraining the proximity of an activity that may impact on drinking water.

-One such extraction point is within Fawkham Parish (see Flooding and Water Quality Evidence Report).
-Southern Water has a water pumping station at the northern end of the Parish.
-As a consequence, the Parish is a Groundwater Source Protection Zone and Map 5 below shows the various zones.

-- I. Inner zone this zone is 50 day travel time of pollutant to source with a 50 metres default minimum radius. - II.
+- 5.54 The Environment Agency defines Groundwater Source Protection Zones (GSPZs) in the vicinity of groundwater abstraction points.
+The purpose of GSPZs is to provide additional protection to safeguard drinking water quality through constraining the proximity of an activity that may impact on drinking water. - 5.55 One such extraction point is within Fawkham Parish (see Flooding and Water Quality Evidence Report).
+Southern Water has a water supply works that supplies areas outside of Fawkham (and Sevenoaks District) at the northern end of the Parish.
+As a consequence, the Parish is a Groundwater Source Protection Zone and Map 5 below shows the various zones: - I. Inner zone this zone is 50 day travel time of pollutant to source with a 50 metres default minimum radius. - II.
 Outer zone this zone is 400 day travel time of pollutant to source.
 This has a 250 or 500 metres minimum radius around the source depending on the amount of water taken. - III.
 Total catchment this is the area around a supply source within which all the groundwater ends up at the abstraction point.
 This is the point from where the water is taken.
-This could extend some distance from the source point.

-The Groundwater Source Protection Zone requires new development to provide attenuated storage of surface water runoff to prevent infiltration and contamination.

-Any development which proposes non mains drainage should ensure that the permitting regime is adhered to, and ideally foul drainage should connect to a public mains sewers.
+This could extend some distance from the source point. - 5.56 The Groundwater Source Protection Zone requires new development to provide attenuated storage of surface water runoff to prevent infiltration and contamination. - 5.57 Any development which proposes non mains drainage should ensure that the permitting regime is adhered to, and ideally foul drainage should connect to a public mains sewer.
 Any foul system discharging to ground in this area may require an environmental permit, unless it is discharging via a BS drainage field and meets the general binding rules for small scale sewage discharges.
-If a permit is required, the applicant should submit sufficient information to the Environment Agency to show that a permit could be achieved for this design of foul drainage in this locality.
-Discharges are not normally allowed in an SPZ1 or direct to groundwater in areas of shallow water tables.

-Foul system discharges to ground in areas where there is a high water table will always be precluded and in these areas alternative arrangements for discharges to any available watercourses may be considered, if proposals meet the general binding rules.
-Where this is not possible an environmental permit may be required or foul arrangements will have to involve modern sealed cess pits, with tankering away of effluents on a regular basis.

-Any development or alterations on land known or suspected to have potentially contaminative past uses should be fully evaluated, if necessary, by intrusive investigations, and be appropriately addressed prior to the commencement of the development.
+If a permit is required, the applicant should submit sufficient information to the Environment Agency, including the Environment Agency's Foul drainage assessment form (FDA1), to show that a permit could be achieved for this design of foul drainage in this locality.
+Discharges are not normally allowed in an SPZ1 or direct to groundwater in areas of shallow water tables. - 5.58 Foul system discharges to ground in areas where there is a high water table will always be precluded and in these areas alternative arrangements for discharges to any available watercourses may be considered, if proposals meet the general binding rules.
+Where this is not possible an environmental permit may be required or foul arrangements will have to involve a septic tank or modern sealed cess pits, with tankering away of effluents on a regular basis. - 5.59 Any development or alterations on land known or suspected to have potentially contaminative past uses should be fully evaluated, if necessary, by intrusive investigations, and be appropriately addressed prior to the commencement of the development.
 An assessment into the past uses of buildings/land and any potential risks arising from the buildings/grounds for the proposed end use and wider environment should be carried out prior to the change of use and/or development works proposed.
 In particular investigations should take account of any oil/fuel storage tanks, septic tanks, drainage systems, and materials storage.

-Map 5: Groundwater Source Protection Zones